rmccoy4145/RedVs/README.md

 A Simple retro game built in Java AWT.

 #Objective
 You are the white square, dodge and destroy all the red squares.
+In the HUD at the bottom left of the screen there are two bars; top for health bottom is attack cooldown.

-#Keyboard Controls
+#Keyboard Player Controls

-Key             Action
+Key -> Action

-arrow-up        move up
+arrow-up -> move up

-arrow-down      move down
+arrow-down -> move down

-arrow-left      move left
+arrow-left -> move left

-arrow-right     move right
+arrow-right -> move right

-a               Area Blast
+a -> attack